business-zone/dresser-scraper/README.md

 ## Usage
 ### Commands
-To run the scrapper use:
+To run the scraper use:
 ```sh
 scrapy crawl dressers
 ```